rgitrepo/kubernetes-beginner-to-pro/docs/day2/cri-csi-cni.md

 - **Network Observability:** Monitor network traffic, packet flow, and data movement.
 - **Networking Solutions:** Provide different networking models and policies to ensure efficient communication within the cluster.

-### Practical Example

-Let's consider a scenario where you have two clusters with multiple nodes.
-Each node has multiple namespaces (e.g., NS-Dev and NS-Stage).

-#### Scenario 1: Communication Between Pods in Different Namespaces on the Same Node
-- **Solution:** CNI handles IP assignment and ensures that pods in different namespaces can communicate through the assigned IPs and network policies.

-#### Scenario 2: Communication Between Pods in Different Namespaces on Different Nodes
-- **Solution:** CNI ensures that network policies and routing rules are in place to enable communication between pods across different nodes.
-This involves assigning appropriate IP addresses and setting up network routes.

 ### Understanding OCI, runc, and cgroups

 #### Introduction to OCI